ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-cloudfront.md

 ---
 layout: post
-title: "AWS Developer - CloudFront"
+title: "AWS - CloudFront"
 description: ""
 category: posts
-tags: [aws, developercert, cloudfront, solutionsarch]
+tags: [cloudfront, aws, aws-solutions-arch-pro]
 ---
 {% include JB/setup %}

-## What

-CloudFront uses edge locations and regions as a CDN point of presence.
+[CloudFront](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) uses edge locations and regions as a CDN point of presence.
 It isn't just for ALL the content on a static website anymore and an Adobe STMP stream distributions.

 One gotcha is that CloudFront will wait for first request to resolve before processing the second request.
 Uploading via CDN is faster but does not cache.
 You have to disable the distribution before you can delete it!